 Why Does Silver Tarnish?

-Tarnish happens most quickly when a silver alloy comes into contact with moisture, sulfur, and other components in the air.
+Silver tarnishes when it comes into contact with moisture, sulfur, and other components in the air.
 Silver will usually tarnish more quickly in places with higher humidity or in areas with higher levels of air pollution.

 Silver is one of the most treasured precious metals, having been mined since 3000 BC in Turkey and Greece.
 Silver finds its way into everything from coins and jewelry to medical equipment and photographic material.